jackdbd/calderone/packages/stripe-utils/.ae/stripe-utils.api.md

     [email: string]: string[];
 }

-// Warning: (ae-missing-release-tag) "EnabledEventsForWebhookEndpoint" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "EnabledEventsForWebhookEndpoint" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface EnabledEventsForWebhookEndpoint {